-An attempt is made to place concise answers of Frequently Asked Questions (FAQs) on currency management and specific functions being performed by the offices of the Bank for the benefit of stakeholders.
+An attempt is made to place concise answers of Frequently Asked Questions (FAQs) on currency management and specific functions being performed by the offices of SBP BSC (Bank) for the benefit of stakeholders.

 • What do we understand from Currency Management?